bsdimp/freebsd-git-docs/doc-cvt.md

 ## Git Basics

 There are many primers on how to use git on the web.
 There's a lot of them (google "git primer").
 This one comes up first, and is generally good. https://danielmiessler.com/study/git/ and https://gist.github.com/williewillus/068e9a8543de3a7ef80adb2938657b6b are good overviews.
-The good book is also complete, but much longer https://git-scm.com/book/en/v2 .
+The git book is also complete, but much longer https://git-scm.com/book/en/v2 .

 This document will assume that you've read through it and will try not to belabor the basics (though it will cover them briefly).